How to get two troy ounces of gold in a day

 Avoirdupois Weight: The primary weight measurement system in most countries around the world for commodities of general use such as food, clothing etc., where an ounce is divided into 16 parts (called drachms) and a pound contains 16 ounces.

-The fundamental difference lies in their usage and scale: troy weight is used primarily by jewelers for precious metals due to its finer gradation, while the broader application of avoirdupois reflects its use in everyday commerce.
+The fundamental difference lies in their usage and scale: is used primarily by jewelers for precious metals due to its finer gradation, while the broader application of avoirdupois reflects its use in everyday commerce.